 Opportunities or Obstacles?

 Digital transformation.
-The globalisation of business.
+The globalization of business.
 The increased mobility of talent.
 Online talent platforms.
 Disruptive forces are impacting the recruitment industry, all of which pose the question, “Are these opportunities or are they obstacles?”

 Will digital transformation help or hurt your business?

 Respondents overwhelmingly believe digital transformation—the integration of technology into all areas of business for the purposes of improving operations and the way companies deliver value to customers—will be a benefit to their business.